Close Menu

 Micro-cap companies are typically those with market capitalizations below $250 million.
 These stocks can offer extreme growth opportunities but also come with elevated risk, thin trading volumes, and susceptibility to market manipulation.
 Due diligence and caution are especially important in this segment.

-Mega-cap companies, on the other end, are giants with market caps well into the hundreds of billions or even trillions.
+Mega-cap companies, on the other hand, are giants with market caps well into the hundreds of billions or even trillions.
 These firms often dominate their industries and can influence market trends.
-They are often very liquid and are often included in big stock indices.
+They are often highly liquid and are included in major stock indices.
 This makes them important for conservative and institutional investors.

 Using Market Capitalization in Portfolio Strategy